matm/jQuery-File-Upload-Wiki/Options.md

 * Type: *String*
 * Default: `'file_upload'`

+### init
+Allows to define a function that is run after plugin initialization.
+**Note:** The File Upload UI plugin makes use of this option and provides an alternative with the initExtended option.

+* Type: *function*
+* Default: `undefined`

+### destroy
+Allows to define a function that is run before plugin de-initialization.
+**Note:** The File Upload UI plugin makes use of this option and provides an alternative with the destroyExtended option.

+* Type: *function*
+* Default: `undefined`

 ### uploadFormFilter
 This option allows to filter the selected forms if the plugin is called on a container with multiple forms.
 Accepts any parameter that is suitable for the [jQuery filter](http://api.jquery.com/filter) method.